U.S. Supplement/Issue 112/Text

 Although it is clearly stated in The Bahá’í Community (page 18) that only members of the Bahá’í community and visiting Bahá’ís from other localities may attend nineteen day feasts, the question is frequently asked whether persons close to the Faith and non-Bahá’í members of Bahá’í families might not be permitted to attend if they leave the room during the consultation period.
 It is sometimes argued that this privilege will bring these persons closer to the Faith and will dispel any feeling that there are "secrets" in the Faith.

-Bahá’ís should realize that the presence of non-Bahá’ís at any portion of the Feast impedes the How of the spirit that exists between Bahá’u’lláh and His followers and between fellow Bahá’ís throughout the Feast.
+Bahá’ís should realize that the presence of non-Bahá’ís at any portion of the Feast impedes the flow of the spirit that exists between Bahá’u’lláh and His followers and between fellow Bahá’ís throughout the Feast.
 Furthermore, when visitors are excluded during consultation and are waiting to re-enter the room, the believers, from a sense of courtesy, feel obliged to hurry through the business and cut short the consultation so that their guests may not be kept waiting too long.
 Thus concentration on the essential aspects of the Feast is dissipated and sociability becomes the dominant factor.

 The Universal House of Justice has elaborated upon this matter in a recent letter to the National Spiritual Assembly in which it calls attention to "the essentially domestic, administrative nature of the Nineteen Day Feast".
 It states:

-“With regard to the attendance of non-Bahá’ís at a Nineteen Day Feast, you can explain . . . the essentially domestic, administrative nature of the Nineteen Day Feast.
+"With regard to the attendance of non-Bahá’ís at a Nineteen Day Feast, you can explain. . . the essentially domestic, administrative nature of the Nineteen Day Feast.
 During the period of consultation the Bahá’ís should be able to enjoy perfect freedom to express their views on the work of the Cause, unembarrassed by the feeling that all they are saying is being heard by someone who has not accepted Bahá’u’lláh and who might thereby, gain a very distorted picture of the Faith.
 It would also be very embarrassing for any sensitive non-Bahá’í to find himself plunged into the midst of a discussion of the detailed affairs of a Bahá’í Community of which he is not a part.
-The Guardian’s secretary wrote on his behalf on 21 September, 1946:
+The Guardian's secretary wrote on his behalf on 21 September, 1946:

-come to a Nineteen Day Feast, they should not be put out, as this might hurt their feelings.’
+'As regards your question concerning Nineteen Day Feasts . . . as to non-Bahá’ís attending, this should by all means be avoided, but if non-believers come to a Nineteen Day Feast, they should not be put out, as this might hurt their feelings.'

 "This is why, if a non-Bahá’í does appear at a Nineteen Day Feast he should be made to feel welcome, but a Bahá’í should certainly not invite a non-Bahá’í to attend.